Myndex/apca-introduction/analysis.md

 > _All in all this is a pretty solid contrast formula (at least from a theoretical perspective), as it just reuses parts from well established standards._

-The only part of this that is the "contrast formula" is the `(ybg + 0.05) / (yfg + 0.05)` which was not a part of any standard anywhere, so claiming it was somehow founded in "well established standards" is patently false.
-Also, the original, which still exists in WCAG 2.0 is also not using the correct math for the conversion to luminance (this was only recently corrected for WCAG 2.2).
+The only part of this that is the "contrast formula" is the `(ybg + 0.05) / (yfg + 0.05)` which was not a part of any standard anywhere, and created specifically as a proposal for WCAG 2 and even then, only for supporting the 7:1 ratio.
+Only. **So claiming it was somehow founded in "well established standards" is patently false.**

+Also, the original, which still exists in WCAG 2.0 is also not using the correct math for the conversion to luminance (this was only recently corrected for WCAG 2.2), though this is a minor issue, it points to the lack of due diligence in developing the original WCAG 2 contrast math.

 > ### _APCA_